Anquonette Stiles DC, MPH – Executive Director

 Dr. Gutierrez has represented chiropractic internationally in such places as Russia, Costa Rica, Croatia and Peru and has presented at the United Nations on chiropractic.
 She has received numerous awards in her profession, including those from the Chiropractic Society of Washington, the Straight Chiropractic Academic Standards Association (SCASA), and the International Chiropractic Association.
 Dr. Gutierrez served on the Board of Directors, Chairwoman of the Board and President of SCASA.

-Curtis Fedorchuk DC – Board Member & Researcher
+Brooke Schuessler DC – Board Member & Secretary

 Christie Kwon DC, MS, MPH – Board Member